eswan18/fitness/api/README.md

 - **MMF_TIMEZONE**:
   The timezone your MMF data was recorded in.
 Defaults to "America/Chicago" if not set.
 - **GOOGLE_CLIENT_ID / SECRET**:
   OAuth 2.0 credentials from Google Cloud Console (https://console.cloud.google.com).
 Required for Google Calendar sync.
-- **GOOGLE_ACCESS_TOKEN / REFRESH_TOKEN**:
-  OAuth tokens for your Google account.
-See "Google Calendar Setup" section below for initial setup.
+Tokens are stored in the database via the OAuth flow.
 - **GOOGLE_CALENDAR_ID** (optional):
   Calendar to create events in.
 If not provided, the API will use the `primary` calendar.